 Let’s insert some spice.
 There are suggestions that James developed a romantic relationship while in Paris.
 We should insert this into the story, for reasons explained in a bit.
 Also, Jefferson had an affair of the heart (and possibly other parts of anatomy) with Maria Cosway.
 Though she would never say so to Jefferson, this might be a thorny topic with Sally and James, and we can imagine conversations about the dual standard of Jefferson bedding Sally and romancing Cosway.
 Not that Jefferson owed Sally any romantic allegiance, but it’s perfectly reasonable to assume that having a taste of freedom in France would have fed Sally’s desire to be treated as a human being rather than a slave.

 We return to Virginia.
 Sally is great with child, but our camera focuses largely on James and his tutelage of Peter in French cuisine.
 James is known to be a borderline alcoholic (if not full-fledged) and have a hot temper (his rages were noted in records); both these, plus his impatience to earn his freedom, would be part of our story here.
 Peter, whose intelligence is often remarked upon by Jefferson, is a quick study and soon is able to handle the culinary responsibilities at Monticello.
 Keep in mind that Jefferson entertained often, was a gourmand of great distinction (a foodie of the first order) and demanding in his expectations.
 His guests spanned the spectrum, from plantation neighbors to the fledgling nation’s most powerful and sophisticated figures.
 We can assume Peter Hemings developed a sophisticated appreciation for food, its presentation and its importance in the Jefferson household.
-After all, he must learn the nuances of preparing macaroni and cheese and crème brûlée—novelties James brought to this country from France.
+After all, he must learn the nuances of preparing macaroni and cheese and crème brûlée—novelties James brought to this country from France (though that has been disputed by some historians).

 So, 11 days after returning to Monticello in 1794, James begins training Peter, his younger brother.
 He also travels with Jefferson to New York and Philadelphia; the relationship with Jefferson is complex—Hemings arguably knows him better than any person, having traveled with him, served as his personal valet, prepared his meals and been by his side during intense times.
 In February 1796, James achieves true freedom, despite Jefferson’s efforts to sweeten his attachment and loyalty through gifts and privileges.
 James departs for Philadelphia, then begins a restless period of travels at home and abroad.
 His return to France opens the door to suggestions of the romantic connection mentioned (conjectured) earlier; spice for the pot.
 James’ behavior and actions indicate his continued attachment to Jefferson and expectations that the master of Monticello will hire him back into service.
-Those expectations ratchet up when Jefferson is elected president in 1801.
+Those expectations ratchet up when Jefferson becomes president in 1801.
 Meanwhile, we see Peter settling into his chores as chef and tailor.
 We dwell on the foodie part here on three levels—what was served at Monticello, what the Hemings family ate, and what was consumed by other slaves in their meals.
 There must have been an interesting dynamic for Peter, what he prepared, what he ate, and what others of less privilege ate.

 Our tale reaches a climax after Jefferson’s election.
 James Hemings has every expectation of being requested to fill the role of White House chef.
 He has traveled far but never left the pull of Jefferson’s personality.
 He indicates several times he is eager to work for Jefferson again, as a paid free man.
 James has settled in Baltimore; Jefferson knows he is there and five days after his election writes to the innkeeper where James is staying.
 “Could I get the favor of you to send for him & to tell him I shall be glad to receive him as soon as he can come to me,” Jefferson writes.
 The innkeeper responds that his message has been relayed but that Hemings said “he would not go until you should write to himself.”
 It seems Hemings is offended at Jefferson sending for him, summoning him like a slave rather than contacting him directly.
 “He was an adult free man now,” a historian writes.
 “He could read and write.
 He knew that Jefferson spent hours at his desk writing to anyone under the sun.
 Why not a line formally asking him to come to Washington?
 Being the president’s chef de cuisine was a serious job.
 Why not spell out in writing all that was expected?”
 The interchange turns into a matter of egos, both men feeling the sting of being slighted.
 Jefferson, after all, had just been elected President of the United States.
 Who was this man, a former slave he had known since boyhood, to be so demanding?
 Hemings also wants respect, especially from the man he had served in the most intimate of situations.
 Neither person communicates directly with each other at this point.
 The complexities of their relationship speak volumes—matters of loyalty, mutual affection, self-respect, newfound freedom in a former slave, newfound stature in the country’s most powerful man.
 Jefferson quickly turns elsewhere, on the surface because he needs to fill the chef’s position speedily.
 He hires Honore Julien, former chef for George Washington.
 Oddly, here again the whole transaction of procuring Julien is carried out through a third party.

-We can assume this constitutes a serious blow, bruising if not crushing for James, whose ego borders on the prima donna.
+We can assume this constitutes a serious blow, bruising if not crushing, for James, whose ego borders on the prima donna.
 He returns to Monticello briefly to work as a paid chef and to enjoy the company of family.
 But working as a free man in the plantation setting proves more than he can handle, and in September 1801 he leaves Monticello.
 It is the last time any of his family see him alive.

 Within a matter of weeks, Jefferson receives word at the White House that Hemings has killed himself.
 “The news appeared to have stunned Jefferson, and he wrote for confirmation.”
 The same innkeeper, William Evans, writes back that Hemings had, in fact, “committed an act of suicide.”
 Hemings had been “delirious for some days previous to his having committed the act, and it is as the General opinion that drinking too freely was the cause.”
 It was, Jefferson wrote, “a tragical end.”
 Indeed.
 Hemings, trained in the most sophisticated of culinary arts, had ended working at the equivalent of a greasy spoon, having been passed over and disrespected.
 His final days, we can assume, were spent in a drunken spiral, his spirit torn by conflicting currents—a free man who would never be treated as an equal human being, whose family still lived in slavery.